Perhaps Love (2005 film): Soundtrack

-Critical reception

-The film is often compared to Moulin Rouge!, as it prominently features the device of a story within a story, which depicts a real-life love triangle between the actors themselves.
-Unlike Moulin Rouge! however, the musical numbers are limited to the inner show.
+Musical movie and director

-In an interview with the Malaysian newspaper The Star, director Peter Chan stressed that "Perhaps Love is a love story, not a musical.
+In an interview with media, director Peter Chan stressed that "Perhaps Love is a love story, not a musical.
 It's not even being promoted as a musical.
 It's not a musical in the conventional sense.
 My characters don't break out into song.
 Initially, it was a challenge to balance the over-the-top element in musicals and the subtleties of a movie.
 In the end, the method I used to overcome that was to make a movie-within-a-movie."
-The interview appeared in the 25 November 2005 edition of The Star, as Peter Chan was in Kuala Lumpur to promote his film.

 The film has also drawn comparisons to Bollywood, the Indian film industry famous for its musical films.
 The Hollywood Reporter described Perhaps Love as "Bollywood meets Bob Fosse."
 Bollywood director and choreographer Farah Khan choreographed the film, which featured nine Indian dancers who appeared in several musical numbers.
 The double-disc Region 3 editions of the film also contained a feature on the film's Bollywood dancers on the second disc.